-Tomorrow I return to New York to visit family and see two lectures, “Uncomputable,” by Taeyoon Choi and Alexander Galloway.
-I like Galloway’s thoughts about data- // Data comes from the Latin dare, meaning to give.
+Tomorrow I return to New York to visit family and for this, “Uncomputable”, by Alexander Galloway and Taeyoon Choi.
+Held at the School for Poetic Computation.
+I like Galloway’s thoughts about data: // Data comes from the Latin dare, meaning to give.
 But it’s the form that’s most interesting.
-First of all, it’s in the neuter plural, so it refers to “things.”
-Second, data is a […]
+First of all, it’s in the neuter plural, so […]

 Tomorrow I’ll be giving a talk at the Human Futures and Intelligent Machines summit at Virginia Tech.
 Some slides, in progress, below: Check out the program: http://o-culus.com/wp-content/uploads/2018/06/Human-Futures-and-Intelligent-Machines-Agenda1.pdf and a link to the livestream: https://virginiatech.zoom.us/my/tech4humanity Here’s an excerpt from an essay I worked on last summer (currently still in an embryonic stage..) which includes some of the ideas […]